Jamshid Boltaboev

-Jamshid Boltaboev (born 3 October 1996) is an Uzbek professional footballer playing for Sogdiana Jizzakh and the Uzbek national team.
+Jamshid Boltaboev (born 3 October 1996) is an Uzbek professional footballer playing for Navbahor Namangan and the Uzbek national team.
 A versatile defensive utility player, he can operate in positions including: centre-back, right-back, and defensive midfielder.

+Career

 Youth career

 Not long after the 2012 AFC U-16 Championship, he impressed foreign European scouts so much as that several clubs sent trial proposals but he chose AS Monaco FC and took part in a six-day training with the As Monaco Academy and participated in a friendly match.

+Neftchi Fergana

+Boltaboev left Navbakhir at the end of the 2024 season and signed with Neftchi on 8 January 2025.

 International

 During his first game for the Uzbekistan national under-23 football team countering Asian giants South Korea U-23, he got a red card by inflicting a rash tackle in the 72nd minute, missing the match against Iraq U23.

 In 2013, the former U-17 international was named the Best Young Player of the Year along with compatriots Akobir Turaev and Izzatilla Abdullayev.